jaedong98/uw_csep546/Assignment8/Report/prob1_nna.md

   ```

    * Data Augmentation
-     I had the hard time to hit the about 92.5% accuracy at most and decided the option to augment input data and use more volume of the training set.
+     The model the hard time to hit the about 92.5% accuracy at most.
+I decided the option to augment input data and use more volume of the training set.
 I wrote a script that reads all sample files and randomly rotate, flip, add noise to each image and save them in each associated input folder (so that I can use same label; close/open and sides).
     I increase the volume of the training set by augmenting images with three methods; rotation, noise, and flipping.

   * SoftMax2D and Dropout2D